-A site investigation was undertaken by the applicant, which included a historical search of known land uses in the area as well as sampling across the site.

-The work undertaken to date concludes that the site is not likely to be contaminated and is suitable for the proposed development.

-SEPP (Seniors Living) 2004

-The Seniors Living SEPP provides the State's planning objectives and controls for seniors housing developments.

-Relevant parts of the SEPP are discussed as follows:

-The staged development concept plan proposes seniors housing in a manner that is consistent with the definition contained within the SEPP.
-It is reproduced below:

-In this Policy, seniors housing is residential accommodation that is, or is intended to be, used permanently for seniors or people with a disability consisting of:

-- (a) a residential care facility, or

-- (b) a hostel, or

-- (c) a group of self-contained dwellings, or

-- (d) a combination of these,

-but does not include a hospital.
+An assessment of the site's potential contamination was undertaken on behalf of the applicant by Douglas Partners in a report titled 'Detailed Site Investigation' (ref.
+76611.00, dated May 2014).
+The assessment included a historical search of known land uses in the area as well as soil sampling across the site.
+Douglas Partners set the sampling density after consideration of the historic land use of the site, the proposed future development and contamination risk profile.
+The site assessment criteria (SAC) was determined based on the proposed land use, being medium-density residential living with accessible soil.
+The laboratory investigation of the samples taken at the site were undertaken to detect and measure a range of contamination types, including (but not limited to) hydrocarbons, heavy metals and organochlorine pesticides.
+The report's findings and recommendations are summarised overleaf: A total of 14 samples were undertaken All concentrations of priority heavy metals were below their respective laboratory detection limits or within the SAC No asbestos containing material was detected Contaminant concentrations in the soil samples were all within the adopted SAC and accepted 'background ranges'.
+The report concluded: "Based on the findings of this Detailed Site Investigation with limited sampling, it is concluded that no remediation works are warranted and the site is considered compatible with the proposed retirement village/residential land use."
+Accordingly, the development is considered to be consistent with the requirements of SEPP 55 and is suitable for the site in terms of potential land contamination.
+SEPP (Seniors Living) 2004 The Seniors Living SEPP provides the State's planning objectives and controls for seniors housing developments.
+Relevant parts of the SEPP are discussed as follows: Clause 10 The development of the site for 268 dwellings proposes seniors housing in a manner that is consistent with the definition contained within the SEPP.
+It is reproduced below: In this Policy, seniors housing is residential accommodation that is, or is intended to be, used permanently for seniors or people with a disability consisting of: (a) a residential care facility, or (b) a hostel, or (c) a group of self-contained dwellings, or (d) a combination of these, but does not include a hospital.
 The development would be used to provide self-contained dwellings and a residential care facility for people aged 55 or more years.